Running LLMs locally on a Mac

 1 The stack

-Most apps on this page are vertical bundles — Osaurus is frontend + harness + server + runtime in one, Ollama is server + runtime — but it pays to know which layer we’re looking at when an abstraction leaks (the tokenizer divergence below is a good example).
+Most apps on this page are vertical bundles across several of those layers — Osaurus is frontend + harness + server + runtime in one, Ollama is server + runtime — but it pays to know which layer we’re looking at when an abstraction leaks (the tokenizer divergence below is a good example).

 2 Just chat with a model

-The fastest path from zero to local-LLM is a desktop app that bundles a model browser, a chat window, and an inference engine.
+The fastest path from zero to local LLM is a desktop app that bundles a model browser, a chat window, and an inference engine.
 There seem to be several main contenders.
-The Mac-native Osaurus is IMO the best, but it is a risky choice.
+The Mac-native Osaurus is IMO the best, but it’s a risky choice.

 2.1 Osaurus